TomHarrop/ird-5acc-paper/ms/manuscript.md

 ## Selection of 5 accessions for RNAseq

 To investigate what determines branching, we have selected five rice accessions.
-Those accessions were selected because they are easy to grow in greenhouse and/or because they carry distinctive traits:
+Those accessions were selected because they grow easily in greenhouse and/or because they carry distinctive traits.
+Details on those 5 species are in table 1.

 - The model accession ??? *Oryza sativa nipponbare*.
 - The super yielding accession  *Oryza sativa indica* IR64.